 What is an abstract?

 A written piece no more than 500 words that sets out an issue needing to be addressed, your action/research/intervention in response to this issue, the subsequent outcomes and implications.
+Successful applicants will have the opportunity to present at the APNA 2021 National Conference on either the Friday 21 May or Saturday 22 May 2020.

 Who can submit an abstract?

-- Anyone who has value to add to a conference program targetted at primary health care nurses, along with other practice team members, health project and policy officers, academics etc. working in this space
+- Anyone who has value to add to a conference program targeted at primary health care nurses, along with other practice team members, health project and policy officers, academics etc. working in this space

 - Nurses working in primary health care